 There are two planning and feasibility grant opportunities:

 1) Early feasibility facility planning grants in the amount of $5,000 – $10,000.
 This small, competitive pool of private funding has been made available by LISC.
 Grants allow qualified organizations to secure professional services to plan for and assess the feasibility of both indoor and outdoor facility projects.
 Qualified services might include things such as architectural services, landscape /playground design services, engineering studies, and environmental surveys.
 These planning grants can also be used to help devise a prioritized facility improvement plan.

 2) Preschool Development Grant (PDG) Facility Planning grants are available for predevelopment and feasibility activities such as professional architectural design services for project feasibility and concept design; site analysis; engineering studies; legal services (ex: hiring a land use attorney to pursue a change in zoning for allowable use); and environmental survey and review.

-Eligible applicants for the PDG facilities planning grants include: both non-profit or a for-profit organizations; child care providers with a commitment to provide early childhood care and education to low‐income families with a public subsidy OR real estate developers with commitment to offering a favorable, long term lease or a lease to own scenario and is partnered with or is committed to partnering with an eligible child care provider.
+Eligible applicants for the PDG facilities planning grants include: both non-profit or for-profit organizations; child care providers with a commitment to provide early childhood care and education to low‐income families with a public subsidy; OR real estate developers with commitment to offering a favorable, long term lease or a lease to own scenario and is partnered with or is committed to partnering with an eligible child care provider.

 Sign up for our eNewsletter below to be notified when future grant funding is available.
 Organizations interested in discussing recoverable grant and loan opportunities should contact us at firstname.lastname@example.org or 401-331-0131.